freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 ## CLI Tool for processing SVGs

-`@freshworks/crayons-icon` is also available as a CLI Tool for processing SVGs with a friendlier interface, options and easily customizaable config to optimize your SVGs.
+`@freshworks/crayons-icon` is also available as a CLI Tool for processing SVGs with a friendlier interface, options and easily customizable config to optimize your SVGs.
 See the usage below.
 It comes packed with a ultra tuned svgo-config.
 We support YML Config convention as its better in readability and easy to modify than a JSON.
 You may use the in-built CLI command to get the default YML File at your command root/ desired location, which you can further customize and use to optimze your SVGs via this CLI Tool.
 With `@freshworks/crayons-icon`, one also gets access to optimized `Crayons` Icons, available as part of `/dist` folder.You are free to use them for your project purposes.

 <IconCLIShowcase/>